EUDAT-Training/B2SHARE-Training/A_Setup_and_install.md

 ```

 ## Packages
-Once Python and pip are installed on your machine, a package need to be installed additionally in order to get access to the B2SHARE service.
+Once Python and pip are installed on your machine, a package needs to be installed in order to get access to the B2SHARE service.

 The following packages are required:
 ```sh